RocWu/urbantac/wp-content/plugins/woocommerce/readme.txt

 6. A product archive (grid).

 == Changelog ==

+= 2.0.12 - 17/06/2013 =
+* Tweak - Add actions for attribute create/update/delete
+* Fix - Fixed bug in cross sells loading in product data write panel
+* Fix - Fixed posting shipping method when only one is available
+* Fix - Fixed query breaking when using some product widgets

+= 2.0.11 - 13/06/2013 =
+* Tweak - Handling for multiselect fields on checkout, and a filter for third party handling
+* Fix - Duplicate param keys for sale_product shortcodes
+* Fix - Google Analytics tracking use get_order_number() method instead of id
+* Fix - Replaced jQuery placeholder plugin to provide support in older browsers
+* Fix - Rounding for mijireh tax ex. price
+* Fix - Fixed is_on_sale function for products without prices
+* Fix - Updated blockui to prevent errors in WP 3.6
+* Fix - Extra data sanitization in some places
+* Fix - Offer tax class option per variation to use same tax class as parent

+= 2.0.10 - 15/05/2013 =
+* Tweak - Searching for SKU in admin panel can also be done via lowercase 'sku:' instead of just 'SKU:'
+* Fix - Cast term_id as int in product data write panel that will resolve issues with numerical attributes
+* Fix - Correct label for RUB symbol - added a dot after it
+* Fix - Javascript escapes to stop breaking scripts when used with translations
+* Fix - PayPal button should use classes 'button' and 'alt', not 'button-alt'
+* Fix - Have the remove_taxes() method set subtotal to subtotal_ex_tax
+* Fix - Allow layered nav to work with non pa_ prepended taxonomies
+* Fix - Better backwards compatibility with _woocommerce_exclude_image
+* Fix - is_on_sale() method now returns true for products with a sale product of 0
+* Fix - For when get_the_terms() returns false inside woocommerce_get_product_terms()
+* Fix - PayPal has a 9 item limit
+* Fix - Replace deprecated wp_convert_bytes_to_hr() with size_format()

+= 2.0.9 - 02/05/2013 =
+* Feature - Added is_product_taxonomy() conditonal.
+* Tweak - Notices during checkout for admin users if the checkout is mis-configured.
+* Tweak - Named charts on report page to make modifications easier.
+* Tweak - woocommerce_before_delete_order_item hook.
+* Fix - Disable autocomplete for checkout fields which refresh totals - no events get fired on autocomplete.
+* Fix - Clear rating transients when editing comments.
+* Fix - Screen ids when plugin name localised.
+* Fix - Brazillian state code BH -> BA.
+Data update required to update old values in orders.
+* Fix - Fix incorrect CSS class being output in product image gallery.
+* Fix - Mijireh page slurp.
+* Fix - woocommerce_downloadable_product_name filter fixes.
+* Fix - Pass order number to google analytics, not id
+* Fix - check_jquery in WP 3.6 beta
+* Fix - GA click tracking moved code to footer.
+* Localization - Netherlands, Hungarian, Taiwan, Italian, CZ, Spanish, Catalan updates.
+* Localization - Slovak translation by Dusan Belescak.
+* Localization - Added RUB currency.
+* Other minor fixes and localisation updates.

+= 2.0.8 - 17/04/2013 =
+* Feature - Related products shortcode.
+* Tweak - Order item meta - skip serialized fields.
+* Tweak - Support for the city field in shipping calc (filterable).
+* Tweak - use base_country for tax calculations in manually created orders.
+* Tweak - Download permissions meta box show cleaner filenames.
+* Fix - Updated shareyourcart SDK.
+* Fix - moved woocommerce_get_filename_from_url to core-functions as it is required in admin too.
+* Fix - checkmark after adding to cart multiple times.
+* Fix - Saving text attributes.
+Posted 'text' terms are not slugs.
+Only striptags/slashes - don't change to slugs.
+* Fix - Insert URL button when working with multiple variations.
+* Fix - Undefined found_shipping_classes in flat rate shipping.
+* Fix - Fix saving options for attribute taxonomies containing special chars.
+* Fix - Prevent empty meta queries.
+* Localization - Norwegian updates by Tore Hjartland
+* Localization - Spanish updates by Laguna Sanchez
+* Localization - Romanian updates by Aurel Roman
+* Localization - Finnish updates by arhipaiva

 = 2.0.7 - 12/04/2013 =
 * Feature - Option for GA _setDomainName.